piotr-proszowski/dotfiles/README.md

 For fun I would recommend also looking at [Jakub Nabrdalik's git kurwa](https://github.com/jakubnabrdalik/gitkurwa) (I took many aliases from there).

+There is also [GH Cli](https://cli.github.com/) which is pretty useful to interact with [GitHub](github.com).
+Especially when you want to manage your repo from CLI.

 In [Vim](#Vim) section I show some plugins that help interacting with git code review.

 ## CopyQ